a20351766/udo.1.4.0/docs/source/understand_fabcar_network.rst

 For more information on how endorsement policies work, check out :doc:`endorsement-policies`.

-For a deeper dive into the architecture of Hyperledger Fabric, check out :doc:`arch-deep-dive`.
+For a deeper dive into the architecture of Hyperledger UDO, check out :doc:`arch-deep-dive`.

 ..
 Licensed under Creative Commons Attribution 4.0 International License